Editions of the Histoire ancienne jusqu’à César

 Luca Barbieri compiled the transcription and interpretive edition of Prose 5 in Royal 20 D I.

-For information on the lead editor of the different sections of the interpretive edition see Fr20125 and Royal 20 D I. The interpretive edition is established in collaboration with all members of the team (Simon Gaunt, Hannah Morcos, Maria Teresa Rachetta, Henry Ravenhall, Natasha Romanova, and Simone Ventura).
+For information on the lead editor of the different sections of the interpretive edition see Fr20125 and Royal 20 D I. The interpretive edition was established in collaboration with all members of the team (Simon Gaunt, Hannah Morcos, Maria Teresa Rachetta, Henry Ravenhall, Natasha Romanova, and Simone Ventura).